nareshdb/FocusMode-Leetcode/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🔒 Privacy Policy

+We take your privacy seriously.
+This extension does not collect or transmit any user data.
+See our full [Privacy Policy](PRIVACY_POLICY.md) for details.

 <div align="center">

 **Made with ❤️ for the coding community**